torrust/torrust-documentation/docs/installation.md

 ```

 ### Getting the Torrust index sources
-Create the torrust install directory and clone the repo:
+Create the torrust install directory (if you haven't already) and clone the repo:
 ```bash
 mkdir /opt/torrust
 cd /opt/torrust